hapijs/hapi/API.md

 - `listener` - the handler method set to receive event updates.
 The function signature depends on the event argument, and the `spread` and `tags` options.
+- `context` - an object that binds to the listener handler.

 Return value: none.